top of page

 26’ creative documentary film

-Veli Altıntaş, a retired geography teacher from Denizli, a small town in Turkey, explains the workings of the universe on a high school level.
-His lectures from his living room lead into the life of a family who wears planet masks on their faces.
-The life of the family is composed of improvised shootings of ordinary events.
-Now and again, tension and conflict experienced outside interrupt the routine of the family but life goes on in its great order.
+Veli Altıntaş, a retired geography teacher from Denizli, a small city in Turkey, offers lessons on the cosmos at a high school level.
+His lectures, delivered from his living room, segue into the life of a family who wears planet masks on their faces.
+Their daily existence unfolds through a series of improvised scenes of ordinary events.
+Occasionally, external tensions and conflicts interrupt the family’s routine, yet life continues in its grand order.

 bottom of page